Understanding OMG Network: a beginner’s guide & review

 The OMG Network was set up as a subsidiary of SYNQA (formerly Omise Holdings), a FinTech solutions provider, and the parent of payment processor Omise.
 Both SYNQA and Omise are based out of Bangkok, Thailand.

-In mid-2017, an ICO for OMG raised $25M.
-The ICO was based on the OMG Whitepaper , co-authored by the OMG team and Joseph Poon, himself co-author of the Lightning Network Whitepaper .
-OMG proposed a decentralized scalability solution on Ethereum to use as a payments platform.
+In mid-2017, an ICO for $OMG raised $25M.
+The ICO was based on the OMG Whitepaper , co-authored by the OMG team, and Joseph Poon, himself co-author of the Lightning Network Whitepaper .
+OMG proposed a decentralized scalability solution on Ethereum to use as a payment platform.
 The architecture and design of this solution became the basis for the Plasma Whitepaper , co-authored by Joseph Poon and Vitalik Buterin.
 OMG has done exceedingly well since, outperforming both Bitcoin and Ethereum as an investment.
 Curiously enough, OMG was the first project to conduct an airdrop, as a way to spread awareness and improve the utility of their app by distributing it more widely across the existing community.

 OMG tested its first mainnet transaction in December 2019 in a private environment and launched a public mainnet environment beta in June 2020, after 3 years of development.

 The OMG Network was set up to use Blockchain in facilitating international payments.
 This comes from the belief by the OMG team that transferring value around the globe, without restrictions, is a fundamental human right.

 The OMG Network, like other builders of our future financial infrastructure, sees a world where anyone with a mobile internet can access the Internet and is able to store, send, and exchange value within it i.e. the Internet of Value.